oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/dwh-analytics-for-lob/files/dwh-analytics-for-lob-wad.md

 #### Regulations and Compliance

-A Company Making Everything is responsible for setting the access rules to services and environments that require stakeholders’ integration to the tenancy to comply with all applicable regulations.
+A Company Making Everything is responsible for setting the access rules to services and environments that require stakeholders’ integration into the tenancy to comply with all applicable regulations.
 Oracle will support in accomplishing this task.

 ## Bill of Materials